2018 McLaren 720S first drive review

 Car Tech

-It launches to 60 quicker and weighs less than a Ferrari 488 GTB.
+It launches to 60 mph quicker and weighs less than a Ferrari 488 GTB.
 It slays the quarter mile faster than a Bugatti Veyron.
 It'll take on all comers on a road course.
 And it’s from an automaker that got its start in earnest in 2010.

 We took the 2018 McLaren 720S to California’s Ortega Highway to find out how it stacks up against today’s great supercars.

 In the 1960s, Bruce McLaren, an upstart Kiwi who needed leg braces as a kid, stormed grand prix racing with a combination of driving talent and engineering smarts.
-Today, McLaren, the upstart supercar maker that bears his name, is showing the established brands how it’s done with engineering drawn from Formula 1.
+Today, McLaren, the upstart supercar maker that bears his name, is showing the established brands how it’s done with engineering drawn from Formula One.

 McLaren is a British company that grew out of an F1 racing team, and at the heart of every McLaren is trickle-down technology.
 It begins with a carbon fiber tub.